Ayman al-Rubo: Career and political influence

 In 2012, al-Rubo published a remake of the hit Azibni by Mohammed Wardi (1932-2012), one of Sudan's most eminent singers, who enjoyed great popularity in the Horn of Africa and beyond.
 This new version featured Wardi's son Abdal Wahab and was produced in collaboration with Media in Cooperation and Transition (MiCT).
 This Berlin-based non-profit organisation also designed a poster of al-Rubo and Abdal Wahab Wardi, which was disseminated in Sudan and South Sudan in a print edition of the newspaper The Niles.

 Shortly afterwards, Sudanese music critic Magdi el Gizouli hailed al-Rubo as "an ecstatic performer" and stressed:"Al-Rubo holds the title of Sudan’s Keyboard King and Rasta General.
-A talented keyboard player, he invented a Sudanese brand of hip hop tuned to the wildcat lyrics born of Khartoum’s underclass subculture and widely referred to as ghuna al-banat (girls’ song)"In a 2013 interview, Ahmed Gallab aka Sinkane listed al-Rubo as one of the most influential Sudanese artists.
+A talented keyboard player, he invented a Sudanese brand of hip hop tuned to the wildcat lyrics born of Khartoum’s underclass subculture and widely referred to as ghuna al-banat (girls’ song)"In a 2013 interview, Ahmed Gallab a.k.a.
+Sinkane listed al-Rubo as one of the most influential Sudanese artists.
 In 2020, el Gizouli emphasized the key role that the bootleg musical genre of Zenig, pioneered by al-Rubo, played in the 2019 Sudanese Revolution.
 He described it as "a fusion of West African beats and Egyptian mahrajanat style, with frequent accelerations and deceleration and techno-style repetition.
 Zanig queens sing about ‘antibaby pills’ and the agency of ‘MILFs".In May 2021, Sudanese online magazine Andariya published an article about his musical style and role in Sudanese youth culture.